crossnx/includejs/README.markdown

 `includejs` offers a unified API for building your own JavaScript runtime, bridging multiple engines and platforms with ease.

+## Example

+In our journey to enhance `includejs`, we've also developed small - a minimalist, experimental runtime aimed to provide ground for concepts and features we're considering for it.

+Hosted on GitHub at [`crossnx/small`](https://github.com/crossnx/small).

 ## Features

 - Multiple runtime support: `JavascriptCore`, `v8` (more in the furture)